DevEarley/devearley.github.io/README.md

 I'm gonna update this soon.
 Angular 7, cool animations, more tutorials...
-It's gonna be great.
+It's gonna be great. (haha)